arvidn/libtorrent/trunk/docs/manual.rst

 added to the list.
 If this limit is set to 0, there is no limit on how many peers we'll keep in the peer list.

+``max_paused_peerlist_size`` is the max peer list size used for torrents that are paused.
+This default to the same as ``max_peerlist_size``, but can be used to save memory for paused torrents, since it's not as important for them to keep a large peer list.

 ``min_announce_interval`` is the minimum allowed announce interval for a tracker.
 This is specified in seconds, defaults to 5 minutes and is used as a sanity check on what is returned from a tracker.
 It